 9. “Welcome To The Jungle” by Guns N’ Roses

-Welcome to the Jungle by Guns an’ Roses is one of the most famous rock tracks ever sung!
-Written by Axl Rose, this song was meant to be about Los Angeles (the jungle) and the dark side the city possesses.
+Welcome to the Jungle by Guns n’ Roses is one of the most famous rock tracks ever sung!
 The song was written to highlight what happens to many people who head to LA in search of fame, and how the city can change you.
-Coming from a place of experience, the band had dealt with this side of LA all too well.
-In 1985, the band lived in what they referred to as the “Hell House” because it was a considerably notorious place filled with horrible memories, drugs, and alcohol.

 10. “Jungle Song” by Aqua

 A hilariously written dance track, Jungle Song by Aqua is all about love and undeniable urges.
 Singing as Jane, Aqua tells the story of her love for Tarzan – the big, strong, jungle-man that everyone knows already!
-This upbeat song is sure to have you dancing, feeling like you’re with Jane in her jungle, and riding an elephant!
+This upbeat song is sure to have you dancing, feeling like you’re with Jane in the jungle.